 (We visited Barentsburg on a boat trip with Henningsen and we can highly recommend it!
 Our trip included a tour of Barentsburg with a Russian guide, incredible scenery along the way, some beluga whale & blue whale sightings, and grilled lunch overlooking a glacier.)

 - One of Svalbard’s mining towns is completely abandoned (yet looks almost entirely as it did during its Soviet “glory days”).

 Pyramiden, this once-booming Russian mining town that housed 1,000 residents, is now home to just 9 isolated residents.

 Visiting this ghost town is a bizarre experience.
 From the Lenin statue (yes, there’s another), to the now-abandoned community center, cafeteria, and apartment buildings…

 (We also visited Pyramiden on a boat trip with Henningsen and we’d recommend it as well.
-Keep in mind that, because of the ice conditions in the ocean, it’s not always possible to stop to visit the “city.”)
+But do keep in mind that, because of the ice conditions in the ocean, it’s not always possible to stop to visit the “city.”)

-- Visiting Svalbard gives you the chance to spot all sorts of Arctic animals like polar bears, blue whales, puffins, beluga whales, walruses & artic fox.
+- Visiting Svalbard gives you the chance to spot all sorts of Arctic animals like polar bears, blue whales, puffins, beluga whales, walruses & arctic fox.